igor-baiborodine/kiroule.com/content/article/multi-variant-docker-images-for-liferay-portal-ce.md

 ---
-title: "Multi-Variant Docker Images for Liferay Portal CE"
+title: "Multi-Variant Docker Images for Liferay Portal Community Edition"
 date: 2020-06-25T06:20:46-04:00

 categories: [Containers, Write-Up]
 tags: [Docker, Liferay, Debian, Alpine]
 author: "Igor Baiborodine"
-summary: "TODO"
+summary: "In this article, I elaborate on my personal project, which was part of preparations for the Docker Certified Associate exam.
+You will be presented with detailed information about the initial implementation and some refactorings that have been done recently."
 ---

-summary: TODO

 1. Elaborate on reason d'etre of this project
 - Part of preparation for my Docker certification: